The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

 Attending UERJ significantly increased the likelihood that affirmative action students obtained jobs at firms affiliated with other UERJ alumni.
 Panel A of Table \ref{tab:rd_job} shows that marginal affirmative action enrollees were 13.7 percentage points more likely to work at a firm affiliated with any UERJ alum in the period of 6--9 years after application (see also Panel E of Figure \ref{fig:rd}).
-This is a 29 percent increase from the mean rate of employment at alumni firms for marginally-rejected applicants (47.7 percent).
-Affirmative action applicants were more likely to work with both general and AA alumni when they attended UERJ, and the two effects are similar in magnitude (second and third rows of Panel A).
-Similarly, attending UERJ increased the \emph{proportion} of UERJ alumni at affirmative action applicants' firms by 0.85 percent, or 8.5 alumni per 1000 workers at the firm (fourth row of Panel A).
-We also find large and significant effects on early-career employment at alumni firms for general track applicants (columns B and D).
+This is a 29 percent increase from the mean rate of alumni firm employment for marginally-rejected applicants (47.7 percent).
+Affirmative action enrollees were more likely to work with both general and AA alumni (second and third rows of Panel A).
+Similarly, attending UERJ increased the \emph{proportion} of UERJ alumni at affirmative action applicants' firms by 8.5 alumni per 1000 workers (fourth row of Panel A).
+We also find large effects on early-career employment at alumni firms for general applicants (columns B and D).